 Some of the world’s top museums may be just a subway ride away, but admission fees might dissuade you from checking out these incredible cultural institutions.
 Luckily, many welcome students—and others on a tight budget—with discounts and Pay-What-You-Wish hours every week.

 9/11 Memorial & Museum: The moving 9/11 Museum is available to students for a reduced price at $20 per ticket.
-The museum also holds Free Admission Tuesdays from 5pm to close.
+The museum also holds Free Admission Mondays from 3:30 to 5pm.

-The Metropolitan Museum of Art: The Met has famously abolished their “suggested donation” policy for visiting guests, but out-of-town students don’t have to pay $25.
-See 6,000 years of world art at the country’s largest art institution at just $12.
-These rates apply not only to The Met’s main location, but also at The Met Breuer, showing contemporary art on the Upper East Side, and The Met Cloisters, the Inwood location housing religious art.
+The Metropolitan Museum of Art: The Met has famously abolished their “suggested donation” policy for visiting guests, but out-of-town students don’t have to pay $30.
+See 6,000 years of world art at the country’s largest art institution for just $17.
+These rates apply not only to The Met’s main location, but also The Met Cloisters, the Inwood location housing religious art.

 The Museum at FIT: The Fashion Institute of Technology is devoted to the study of fashion design, production, marketing, and history.
 Its museum, showcasing fashion exhibitions on the school’s Chelsea campus, is free for not only FIT students but for anyone curious about the fascinating world of fashion.

 Museum at Eldridge Street Synagogue: This National Historic Landmark is a restored treasure on the Lower East Side, notable for its celestial blue stained glass window and importance in Jewish American history.
-Students pay $10 daily, and Monday admission is Pay What You Wish.
+Students pay $10 daily, and Monday and Friday admission are Pay What You Wish.

-Museum of Arts and Design: Examine the wild, wonderful possibilities of craft at MAD, offering $12 student rates and Pay-What-You-Wish Thursdays, 6-9pm, at its Columbus Circle location.
+Museum of Arts and Design: Examine the wild, wonderful possibilities of craft at MAD, offering $12 student rates and half-off Thursdays at its Columbus Circle location.

 Museum of Modern Art: See Warhol’s Campbell Soup Cans and Van Gogh’s Starry Night for $14 with a valid ID at this essential Midtown institution.
-Uniqlo Free Friday Nights are every Friday, 5:30-9pm.
+Uniqlo Free Friday Nights are every Friday, 4-8pm, for NYC residents.

 Museum of the Moving Image: Study the history of film and television at this museum in Astoria, Queens.
-Student tickets are $11 (ages 18+), and everyone gets in free Fridays, 4-8pm.
+Student tickets are $11 (ages 18+), and everyone gets in free Thursdays, 2-6pm.

 New-York Historical Society: Learn the in-depth history of the greatest city in the world at NYHS near Central Park on the Upper West Side.
 Students get in for $13, and every Friday night is Pay-As-You-Wish, 6-8pm.